 Work with your doctor to manage any chronic conditions — especially those that might impact driver safety, such as diabetes or seizures.
 Follow your doctor's instructions for managing your condition and staying safe behind the wheel.
 This might include adjusting your treatment plan or restricting your driving.

-Of course, it's equally important to know your medications.
-Many drugs can affect driver safety, even when you're feeling fine.
+It's equally important to know your medications.
+Many drugs, including pain medications, sleep medications, antihistamines and muscle relaxants, can affect driver safety, even when you're feeling fine.
 Read your medication labels so that you know what to expect from each one.

 Consider your physical limitations and make any necessary adjustments.
 For example, if your hands hurt when gripping the steering wheel, use a steering wheel cover that makes holding and turning the wheel more comfortable.

 You can improve driver safety by driving during the daytime, in good weather, on quiet roads and in familiar areas.
-Plan your route to avoid rush-hour traffic.
-Delay your trip if the visibility is poor.
-Beyond road conditions, make sure you're in optimal condition to drive.
-Don't drive if you're tired or angry — and never drive after drinking alcohol.
+If visibility is poor, consider delaying your trip or using public transportation.

-When you get in your vehicle, be prepared to drive.
-Plan your route ahead of time so that you don't find yourself trying to read a map or printed directions while driving.
+When you get in your vehicle, be prepared.
+Plan your route ahead of time so that you don't need to read a map or directions while driving.
 If you use a GPS device, enter your destination before you start driving.
 If necessary, call ahead for directions.